nsaitarun-git/Submission_Codes/README.md

 ## Programming Languages

-- **MATLAB**: We used MATLAB for conducting the experiments and for recording the experiment data.
+- **MATLAB**: We used MATLAB 2024a for conducting the experiments and for recording the experiment data.
 Additionally, we performed some of our analysis with MATLAB.
-- **Python**: We used Python for performing some of our analysis.
+- **Python**: We used Python 3.11 for performing some of our analysis.

 ## Prerequisites
+To run the experiment and analysis codes, you will require the following dependencies for both MATLAB and Python.
+Please install any additional dependencies your system may be missing.
+Refer to the installation pages for more information.
 ### MATLAB Toolboxes and Packages
 - [Data Acquisition Toolbox](https://uk.mathworks.com/products/data-acquisition.html)
 - [NI-DAQmx Support from Data Acquisition Toolbox](https://uk.mathworks.com/hardware-support/nidaqmx.html)